Skip to main content

 How Do Dietary Patterns Shape Endocrine Signaling?

 Different dietary patterns, beyond just individual macronutrient ratios, exert distinct influences on endocrine signaling, including the somatotropic axis.
-For instance, a ketogenic diet, characterized by very low carbohydrate intake, moderate protein, and high fat, typically leads to and increased ketone body production.
+For instance, a ketogenic diet, characterized by very low carbohydrate intake, moderate protein, and high fat, typically leads to lower basal insulin levels and increased ketone body production.
 This metabolic state can be conducive to enhanced GH pulsatility, as the inhibitory effect of insulin is minimized.
 However, the long-term effects and individual variability require careful consideration.

 Conversely, a diet consistently high in processed carbohydrates and sugars can lead to chronic hyperinsulinemia and insulin resistance.
 This persistent metabolic imbalance creates an environment that actively suppresses GH secretion and can also reduce tissue sensitivity to GH and IGF-1.
 The body’s ability to respond effectively to its own growth hormone signals becomes compromised.